tahoe-lafs/tahoe-lafs/docs/stats.rst

 as described in :doc:`configuration`.

-Once running, the stats gatherer will create a standard python "pickle" file in $BASEDIR/stats.pickle .
+Once running, the stats gatherer will create a standard python "pickle" file in ``$BASEDIR/stats.pickle``, and a standard JSON file in ``$BASEDIR/stats.json``.
 Once a minute, the gatherer will pull stats information from every connected node and write them into the pickle.
 The pickle will contain a dictionary, in which node identifiers (known as "tubid" strings) are the keys, and the values are a dict with 'timestamp', 'nickname', and 'stats' keys. d[tubid][stats] will contain the stats dictionary as made available at http://localhost:3456/statistics?t=json .
 The pickle file will only contain the most recent update from each node.

 Other tools can be built to examine these stats and render them into something useful.
 For example, a tool could sum the